Are Samoyeds Cuddly? [YES, HERE’S WHY!]

 Are Samoyeds affectionate?

-Samoyeds are often described as “the smiling sledge dogs.”
+Samoyeds are often described as “the smiling sled dogs.”
 They are cheerful, loving, and loyal dogs.
 Sammies enjoy a close association with those they live with.
 They have an innate desire to be a contributing member of the family.
 If socialized properly in puppyhood, they make a superb family dog.

 If your Samoyed isn’t overly affectionate, don’t worry.
 As a working breed, Samoyeds can be strong-willed at times.
 That’s just how they are.
 However, they remain friendly, gentle, and devoted family dogs.

 Some Sammies may seem aloof and not like to cuddle.
-They may actually show their affection in other ways like:
+They may show their affection in other ways like:

 • Obeying you when you give a command.